sailfish009/openstructure/modules/mol/base/doc/entity.rst

     :type: bool

+  .. attribute:: geometric_center

+    Mid-point of the axis aligned bounding box of the entity.

+    :type: Vec3

+  .. attribute:: valid

+     Validity of handle.

+     :type: bool

   .. method:: AddAtom(atom_handle[, view_add_flags])

     Add atom to the view.
 If the residue of the atom is not already part of the